 Provided are descriptions of the three key exemptions related to municipal property tax enacted by Maine law (Title 36, M.R.S.A.).
 Find applications, forms and publications for these and all other State of Maine property tax-related documents.
-Please Note: All exemptions must be filed by April 1st.
+All exemptions must be filed by April 1st.
 PLEASE NOTE: Governor Mills ordered an extension to the deadline for many tax exemption applications which are normally due April 1st.
 Please CLICK HERE to see the attached order.
 The new tentative due date will be May 30, 2020.

 State of Maine Property Tax Exemptions & Other Applications, Forms & Publications

 The Maine Legislature enacted the Homestead Exemption in 1998, and further amended it effective April 1, 2017.
 All individuals who have owned a residence in Maine for 12 months as of April 1, including mobile homes, may qualify for the program.